cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

-Links play an important role in SDF modeling both during definition time (for adding information to a model, as e.g., in `sdfRef`) and during run time (for making links to instances a subject of data and interaction modeling).
+Links play an important role in SDF modeling both during definition time (for adding information to a model, as e.g., in `sdfRef`) and during run time (for making links to instances into a subject of data and interaction modeling).
 The present document is an early attempt at addressing the run-time usage of links, in particular links that fit the Web Linking {{-link}}
 abstractions.
-A related draft {{-sdfrel}} addresses definition-time links, but is not always clear whether it wants to address modeling run-time use of links as well.
+A related draft {{-sdfrel}} addresses definition-time links, but does seem to touch modeling run-time use of links as well (e.g., by discussing "writable" link relations).

 Not all links used in ecosystems are based on URIs.
-E.g., OMA has "object links", which are pairs of numbers.
+E.g., OMA has "object links", which are pairs of numbers (object/instance).
 These ecosystem links may have some structure that should be modeled in the SDF model (e.g., where the object id part of a link always has to have a specific value).
-This structure can be mapped into URI strings using some convention, e.g., an OMA object link could be `oma-object:3303:0` (where `oma-object` is a URI scheme to be defined).
+This structure can be mapped into URI strings using some convention, e.g., an OMA object link could be `oma-object:3303:0` (where `oma-object` is placeholder for a URI scheme to be defined).
 However, burying structural components of the ecosystem-specific link in a string syntax makes it hard to access and control those components from the model.

+Examples are needed to show how the OCF collection pattern is addressed by the current specification.

 # Security Considerations